mjhea0/python-ruby/readme.md

 While Python values one main way of solving a problem, Ruby - influenced by Perl - provides the developer more freedom and power:

 *Ruby believes in empowering its programmers,giving them flexibility, freedom and power.
-But most of all, it belives in making programmer fun for its creator.*
+But most of all, it believes in making programmer fun for its creator.*

 —Yukihiro Matsumoto (Matz)

-With more freedom and less syntactyical rules, many Rubyists believe that Ruby is a much more elegant language - and it is.
+With more freedom and less syntactical rules, many Rubyists believe that Ruby is a much more elegant language - and it is.
 But you can also often see messy code (especially from beginners) that can be difficult for other developers to read.
 For example, you can put multiple statements on one line.
 This can look good (or sexy as many Rubyists put it) - and be readable - depending on how it's coded or it can be a mess.

 Let's compare some code.
-The following snippets of code are for solving the Fibonnoci sequence:
+The following snippets of code are for solving the Fibonacci sequence:

 *Ruby:*